 Fun Facts About Rubies

 There you have it.
 Even though most of us immediately think of diamonds when it comes to rare and expensive gemstones, let’s not forget that there are three other contenders worth investing in.
 And, when you’re ready to cash in your collection of gem-encrusted pieces, Biltmore Loan and Jewelry is here for you.
-Get started by visiting our office in Scottsdale or Chandler, AZ.
+Get started by visiting our office in Scottsdale, AZ.